 The survey HERE is now closed

-While the process may be delayed somewhat due to the Coronavirus, the intention is that feedback from the survey will be considered by the Youth Panel and then discussed with 3 supporting Town Councillors from the Community, Culture and Economic Growth (CCEG) Committee.
-Where it seems helpful, recommendations may be discussed further with interested organisations before being taken forward for consideration by CCEG and, if appropriate, the full Town Council.
-Depending on how long we all stay indoors, these processes may have to be carried out online.
+While the process has been delayed due to the Coronavirus Pandemic, the intention is that feedback from the survey will be considered by the Youth Panel and discussed with 3 supporting Town Councillors from the Community, Culture and Economic Growth (CCEG) Committee.
+These processes may have to be carried out online.